Filet Mignon with Garlic Herb Butter & Red Wine Reduction

 Instructions

-1. Prepare the garlic herb butter.
-In a small bowl, mix softened butter with garlic, parsley, thyme, rosemary, and a pinch of salt.
-Shape into a small log using plastic wrap.
-Chill while you cook the steaks.
+1. Make the Herb Butter: Mix softened butter with garlic, parsley, thyme, rosemary, and a pinch of salt.
+Roll into a log and chill.

-4. Lower heat to medium.
-Add minced shallot and cook for about 1 minute.
-Pour in red wine and beef broth, scraping up any browned bits from the pan.
-Whisk in Dijon mustard and let simmer until reduced by half (about 3–5 minutes).
-Finish by swirling in 1 tbsp butter.
+6. Build the Sauce: Lower heat to medium.
+Add shallot and cook 1 minute.
+Pour in red wine and beef broth, scraping up the fond.

 Let’s cook with heart and hustle.